 Cooked meatballs in a silver bowl.

-Can you add other vegetables?
+Can you add other vegetables to these meatballs?

 You can easily use different vegetables.
 Try shredded carrots or chopped mushrooms.